Link Search Menu Expand Document Documentation Menu

 ERROR

-Example 10: Time modifiers
+Example 10: Using time modifiers

 Time modifiers filter search results by time range using the implicit @timestamp field.
 They support various time formats for precise temporal filtering.